xigt/lgid/README.md

-gloss-lm-threshold                 | overlap threshold for gloss-lm features word-n-gram-size                   | number of tokens in word-lm n-grams character-n-gram-size              | number of chars in character-lm n-grams morpheme-delimiter                 | regular expression for tokenizing morphemes frequent-mention-threshold         | minimum window mentions to be "frequent" after-frequent-mention-threshold   | min. mentions after an IGT to be "frequent"
+gloss-lm-threshold                 | overlap threshold for gloss-lm features word-n-gram-size                   | number of tokens in word-lm n-grams character-n-gram-size              | number of chars in character-lm n-grams crubadan-word-size                 | number of tokens in crubadan word-lm n-grams crubadan-char-size                 | number of chars in crubadan character-lm n-grams morpheme-delimiter                 | regular expression for tokenizing morphemes frequent-mention-threshold         | minimum window mentions to be "frequent" after-frequent-mention-threshold   | min. mentions after an IGT to be "frequent"